zfdzt/mcmthesis/README.md

-# The latex file and report for mcmthesis.
+# This is the latex template and report for mcmthesis.